‘This Loss Is Ours As A City’ Baltimore Hockey Team Mourns Two Young Members, Murdered In East Baltimore Shooting

 BALTIMORE (WJZ) — In a wave of recent violence involving young people in Baltimore, 22-year-old Abe Ludden and 20-year-old Davon ‘Peanut’ Barnes were shot to death on East Monument Street Sunday, according to Mark Conner who coached both young men through The Tender Bridge, a non-profit, and the Baltimore Banners hockey team.

-Mark Conner coached Davon ‘Peanut’ Barnes who died in a triple shooting Sunday on East Monument St. “So many of the condolences start out with, ‘We’re sorry for your loss,’ but this loss belongs to the whole city.’” @wjz pic.twitter.com/5FC4eLRm1sREAD MORE: One Killed In Triple Shooting In West Baltimore
+Mark Conner coached Davon ‘Peanut’ Barnes who died in a triple shooting Sunday on East Monument St. “So many of the condolences start out with, ‘We’re sorry for your loss,’ but this loss belongs to the whole city.’” @wjz pic.twitter.com/5FC4eLRm1sREAD MORE: Jeffrey Cummings Of Baltimore To Serve 30 Years For Coercing Minors To Engage In Sex Acts

 — Mike Hellgren (@HellgrenWJZ) September 16, 2021